*** 20th Anniversary: 2003 to 2023 ***

 In my area (U.S. CT) I would give it a roughly 95% accuracy rate.
 Compared to the national weather channel, this is much more accurate.
 Sometimes it is even more accurate than my local news channel.

-Barry's Response Good one, I've never heard of it.
-A browser extension is an additional computer program that adds features to the browser.
-In the case of Forecastfox it is weather forecasts on demand.
+Barry's Response That's a good one, I've never heard of it.
+Browser extensions add features to your browser.
+Forecastfox gives you weather forecasts on demand.

-And yes, the weather data is from Accuweather.
+Yes, Accuweather provided the weather data.
 Have a look at these other options for the weather forecast data you might need.

 Search this site for more information now.